How to Count the Days:

 Institutional charges and institutional financial aid are prorated based on the start date and end dates for the entire session of the academic period as per the academic calendar.
 For modular programs, each sub-session is calculated separately and the start and end dates for each sub-session is utilized.
 The dates used are the session dates and NOT individual course start and end dates.
 The dates are calendar based and include weekdays, weekends, and holidays.

 1 Room & Board is contracted on a yearly basis.
 The proration will follow the Traditional Undergraduate Schedule session dates.
 Students who are administratively or involuntarily withdrawn from the college will be pro-rated for room and board based on the check-out date for the room (a 24 hour grace period is provided).
 Intersession, Summer, and breaks between the sessions are not part of the withdrawal policy and are subject to pricing as per the housing agreement contract for these periods.

-3Withdrawal Fee: Applied only to undergraduate students
+3Withdrawal Fee: Applied only to full-time undergraduate students.

 4 Athletic Scholarships will be pro-rated according to the regulations in the Student-Athlete Handbook.